 151.63 change as shown

+A[b:c] is the bit string consisting of bits b to c of A, where bit 0 of the output is the value of bit b.
+This operator is not used in this standard with b larger than c.

-dec(A[b:c]) is the cast from binary to decimal operator, where c is the least significant bit in binary value [b:c].9.2.2 Conventions
+int(S) is the decimal value of bit string S, where bit 0 of S is the least significant bit, using the IEEE 802.11 bit conventions from 9.2.2 (Conventions).

+NOTE—The int operator applied to a (portion of a) MAC address implies that octet 0 of the MAC address is the least significant octet under this operator.

+9.2.2 Conventions

 782.62 change as shown

 MAC addresses are assigned as ordered sequences of bits.
 The Individual/Group bit is always transferred first and is bit 0 of the MAC address.
 Bit 47 of the MAC address is always transferred last.
 This is illustrated in Figure 9-1 (Representation of a 48-bit MAC address).
-Also see clause 8 of IEEE 802-2014.783.26 delete
+Also see clause 8 of IEEE Std 802-2014.

+A MAC address can be represented using hexadecimal values separated by hyphens, as described in IEEE Std 802.

+783.26 delete

 MAC_ADDR[b:c] represent bits b to c inclusive of MAC address MAC_ADDR.